ntotten/ntotten.github.io/_posts/2010-08-28-dynamic-csharp-with-frequently-changing-web-services.md

 ---
-date: 2010-08-28 17:59:57
+date: '2010-08-28'
 layout: post
-title: Dynamic C# with Frequently Changing Web Services
+title: 'Dynamic C# with Frequently Changing Web Services'
 categories:
   - Facebook
+reirect_from: /2010/08/dynamic-csharp-with-frequently-changing-web-services/
 ---

 The introduction of dynamic objects in C# 4.0 has been somewhat controversial in the .Net community.
 Some people argue that dynamic should be left to only dynamic languages such as Ruby.
 Personally, I love this new feature in C# and I believe there are some very good reasons to use dynamic in your code.
 Once such example is when building frameworks that interact with frequently changing web services.